Laminate floors have a reputation for being difficult to mop.

 To save you time and help your sanity here’s a handy guide to the do’s and don’t of laminate maintenance.

 Don’t sweep your laminate floor

 Yes, you got dirt and dust on your pretty laminate floor.
 No, you shouldn’t use a broom.
 Turns out, the traditional broom is by far not the best tool to clean your laminate floor.
 That would be a dry dust mop.
 Regular broom leaves particles behind that later get mixed with the wet mop and get tossed around leave streaks and residue all over the place.
 In the worst-case scenario, they might even scratch the laminate’s surface.
 If you prefer using a vacuum cleaner instead, make sure you have a hard floor setting selected.
 Just like the leftover particles, the brush roll setting on your vacuum cleaner can scratch and damage the laminate flooring over time.

 Use less cleaner

-Using more cleaner doesn’t equal cleaner floor.
-Usually, it equals wasted money and ruined floor.
+Using more cleaner doesn’t equal a cleaner floor.
+Usually, it equals wasted money and a ruined floor.
 Too much cleaner leaves a residue after that dulls the finish of your laminate.
 Our tip?
 Sometimes just a little water goes a long way.